One of my readers sent me an interesting question a while ago:

 Alternatively, you can use the debug arp adjacency command, but you cannot limit its output with an access-list

-The last week's creative challenge was obviously too easy; a number of readers quickly realized that the CEF accounting can do what we need (and I have to admit I've completely missed it).
+The "How could we figure out if any traffic uses the default route" challenge was obviously too easy; a number of readers quickly realized that the CEF accounting can do what we need (and I have to admit I've completely missed it).

 However, when I started to explore the various CEF accounting features, it turned out the whole thing is not as simple as it looks.
 To start with, the ip cef accounting global configuration command configures three completely unrelated accounting features: per-prefix accounting (that we need), traffic matrix accounting (configured with the non-recursive keyword) and prefix-length accounting.

 The per-prefix accounting is the easiest one to understand: every time a packet is forwarded through a CEF lookup, the counters attached to the CEF prefix entry are increased.
 To clear the CEF counters, you can use the clear ip cef address prefix-statistics command.
 The per-prefix counters are also lost when the IP prefix is removed from the CEF table (for example, because it temporarily disappears from the IP routing table during network convergence process).
 The CEF per-prefix accounting is thus less reliable than other accounting mechanisms (for example, IP accounting).

 Note: The CEF per-prefix counters are always present; if the CEF per-prefix accounting is not configured, they simply remain zero.